awootton/knotfree-help-content/how-to-fix-internet.md

 is that your computer sends a message with a request for a webpage to Box 80 of some computer.
 A web page is sent back.
 Simple.
 In the case of google.com or facebook.com there's a whole warehouse of computers.
+They call the computer supplying the webpage a 'server' but it was really just another computer.

-### The probem is
+### The problem is

+Back in the day every computer could be a 'server'.
+There was an app for that.
+One would simply get a name and then be public.
+There were blogs, picture brocures and everything imaginable.
+This is what made the internet great.
+Over time the ability of *every* computer to be a server slipped away. **This is the problem**.

 We could **all** be offering web pages except for 2 things.

 - Our computers/phones don't have permanent global addresses anymore.
-- Reserving a name costs $20 (at squarespace)
+- Reserving a name costs tens of dollars per year.

 One reason your laptop doesn't have a number address on the internet is because we're running low on unused numbers.
 This is a major problem, however there are workarounds.
-Follow me on [X/twitter](https://x.com/alan_t_wootton) or [LinkedIn](https://www.linkedin.com/in/awootton/) and on [substack](https://wootton.substack.com/) for ongoing demos of these things.
+Follow me on [X/twitter](https://x.com/alan_t_wootton) or [LinkedIn](https://www.linkedin.com/in/awootton/) and on [substack](https://wootton.substack.com/) for ongoing demos of workarounds.

 ### And this is how we fix it.

 The main problem we propose to fix here is the price of the names.
-There is a demo version of "penny" names at [knotfree.net](https://knotfree.net)
+There is a demo version of "penny" names at [knotfree.net](https://knotfree.net) running *now*.
+It's happening.
+It's written and it's live.

 The powers that be (ICANN) could make this a reality with the flip of a switch.
 Let's ask them to please help us.

-Please [sign the petition](https://chng.it/YMmpHyjYwQ) for cheap internet names.
+## Please [sign the petition](https://chng.it/YMmpHyjYwQ) for cheap internet names!

 <!--